 The IRP does not differentiate between savings that are best achieved by local utility or regional market transformation programs.
 PSE and the CRAG agreed to exclude market transformation savings acquired through NEEA because these savings are outside of PSE's control and NEEA's forecasts are subject to fluctuation.
 Therefore, PSE excludes NEEA savings, consistent with PSE's reporting methodology, provided in the Joint Utility Proposal, filed under Docket UE-100177.
-NEEA provides its savings estimate in three categories.
+For the 2020-2021 period, the three Washington IOU's, including PSE, requested NEEA to provide its savings estimate segregated into three categories.

-- Program Measures: These savings come from measures NEEA worked on and must be subtracted from the IRP guidance to calculate the EIA target. - Codes and Standards Measures: These savings come from codes and standards that NEEA worked on, but are already accounted for in PSE's IRP so no further adjustment is necessary. - Trackable Measures: NEEA often collects additional data for measures that it did not work on and the estimated savings are therefore not part of any target calculations. - The projected savings provided by NEEA from its Program Measures result in a reduction of the EIA Penalty Threshold by 28,382 (3.24 aMW). - Making these adjustments, the total biennial EIA Penalty Threshold is 469,182 MWh (53.6 aMW) to be achieved through PSE-sponsored programs, as shown in Figure III-1.
+- Program Measures: These savings come from measures NEEA worked on and must be subtracted from the IRP guidance to calculate the EIA target. - Codes and Standards Measures: These savings come from codes and standards that NEEA worked on, but are already accounted for in PSE's IRP so no further adjustment is necessary. - Trackable Measures: NEEA often collects additional data for measures that it did not work on and the estimated savings are therefore not part of any target calculations.

+The projected savings provided by NEEA from its Program Measures result in a reduction of the EIA Penalty Threshold by 23,564 MWh (2.7 aMW).

+Making these adjustments, the total biennial EIA target is 477,993 MWh (54.6 aMW) to be achieved through PSE-sponsored programs, as shown in Figure III-1.
 Additional adjustments to the total portfolio savings are also made for a commitment that PSE exceed its base EIA Penalty Threshold by 5 percent to be eligible for revenue decoupling and avoid additional financial penalty, as well as savings from Schedule 449 Retail Wheeling and Special Contract customers, and savings from pilots with uncertain savings.
 However, these adjustments are not part of the biennial target required by WAC 480-109.